openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 5. Expression evaluation on `macOS` platform reports `Expression can't be run, because there is no JIT compiled function`.

-    Cause: Expression evaluation is currently not supported on the `macOS` platform.
+    Cause: Expressions are not supported on the `macOS` platform.

 6. Expression evaluation on `macOS` platform for `aarch64` architecture reports `Connection shut down by remote side while waiting for reply to initial handshake packet` in some environments.

-    Cause: Some systems may cause the debugging service to exit abnormally.
+    Cause: Some systems cause the debugging service to exit abnormally.

     Solution: Delete the `third_party/llvm/bin/debugserver` file and restart debugging.